 All students are given a mobile phone contact number so they can call IES staff at any time in case of emergencies.

 IES provides guardianship and a range of services including 24 hour emergency telephone number plus a regular contact regime.
 Students who are aged under 18 at completion of their IES Foundation Year studies can continue to access this support during their undergraduate studies at UQ.

 At the commencement of each intake a full orientation program will provide you with an introduction to the program and Brisbane.
 You will be provided with important information regarding visa regulations, general advice on accommodation and living with a homestay family.
 During this time you will have an individual appointment to discuss your subject selections and undergraduate aims as well as have the chance to meet with your classmates.

-myFY is an information site designed specifically for the use of UQ Foundation Year students.
+myFY is an information site designed specifically for the use of IES Foundation Year students.
 The site can be accessed from anywhere in the world at any time. myFY provides access to academic calendars and timetables, student handbooks, online learning materials, news and information and a secure area which allows on-line access to assessment details and grades.

 IES encourages prospective Music students to study Research Arts.
 Students will be able to choose a research topic specific to their interests.
 Onsite piano tutoring is also provided for prospective Music students by IES’ resident piano tutor.